AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-feed/index.md

 ## GET datafeed by ID

 Use this endpoint to retrieve datafeeds by a datafeed ID.
+To obtain a datafeed ID, use the CJA Cloud Location API.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/data_feed/datafeed/{DATAFEED_ID}`